 Hardwood Floors & Home Resale Value

 Hardwood floors have been known to increase a homes value, but there are some caveats to consider before you go off spending thousands of dollars.
-Thankfully, as of this update October 2014, our real estate market has improved dramatically from the gloom and doom days.
+Thankfully, as of this update March 2015, our real estate market has improved dramatically in most parts from the gloom and doom days.

 Perhaps you're not interested in increasing the value of your home, but merely trying to find avenues to get that real estate sold!
 Realtors agree homes with wood floors will help sell a home quicker, but the question remains; what kind of hardwood floor and do I need to spend a lot of money?

 What Side Of Town Is The Home Located?